thruthesky/sonub-old/README.md

 * The route format is `/b/:idx/:subject`.
 With this route format, we can easily unify to access blog site from `root site` or `blog site`.
 And subject is for SEO.

 * blog post view page displays the post with easy access menus.

+### User blog creation

+* User visits site.
+* User can post without login.
+  When user creates a post with email and passowrd, he will be automatically registered and blog will be created for him.
+* Or user can register and a blog will be automatically created.